rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/codex/Codex_Acknowledgement.md

 ## III.
 Acknowledgement as Practice

-In Civium, every structure must acknowledge its:
+In CoCivium, every structure must acknowledge its:

 - Prior context
 - Pattern alignment